sjulier/Refactored_ORB_SLAM2/README.md

 ### Windows 10 build

 Windows 10 is a more challenging OS to build on because it doesn't have hard standards for how to lay out build and install.
-We use vcpkg.
+We use `vcpkg` (https://github.com/microsoft/vcpkg).

 PLEASE MAKE SURE TO CLEAR THE CMAKE PACKAGE REGISTRY BEFORE YOU TRY TO BUILD.
 WE HAVE ENCOUNTERED A LOT OF PROBLEMS WITH THE PACKAGE REGISTRY BEING USED TO LINK TO THE WRONG VERSIONS OF LIBRARIES, LEADING TO A LOT OF CONFUSION AND FRUSTRATION.

-First, install vcpkg
+First, install `vcpkg`

 Second,